Guidance

 Files

-Each each dataset needs to be provided in a separate CSV file following the government tabular data standard.
+Each dataset needs to be provided in a separate CSV file following the government tabular data standard.

 The fields and format of the data you need to prepare are documented below, and formally defined in the technical specifications attached to this page.